Differentially Private Methods for Compositional Data: Introduction

 \subsection{Related Work}

-Over the last few years, the development of approaches for making inferences under DP has received significant interest.
-Recent developments have focused on hypothesis testing for binomial data {\citep{Awan_Slavkovic_2020},} inference for linear regression models {\citep{barrientos2019differentially,pena2021differentially,ferrando2022parametric} }, confidence intervals for the mean in normal models \citep{karwa2017finite}, {noise-aware Bayesian inference for linear regression \citep{bernstein2019differentially} and generalized linear models \citep{kulkarni2021differentially},} among others.
-However, almost none of the existing methods can be applied to compositional data, which is the primary objective of this work.
-The technique proposed in \cite{bernstein2018differentially}, which applies to models within the exponential family, can be used for analyzing compositional data.
-However, it requires computing integrals that are not analytically available, and they are computationally expensive to evaluate via numerical methods.
-Another related article is \cite{ferrando2022parametric}.
-Their work uses the parametric bootstrap to produce differentially private confidence intervals for distributions within the exponential family.
-In \cite{ferrando2022parametric}, it is assumed that the support of the sufficient statistic is bounded.
-Unfortunately, this condition is not satisfied for the Dirichlet distribution.
+In recent years, several authors have developed statistical methods that are valid under DP constraints.
+Recent advancements include hypothesis testing for binomial data \citep{Awan_Slavkovic_2020}, inference for linear regression models \citep{barrientos2019differentially,pena2021differentially,ferrando2022parametric}, confidence intervals for the mean in normal models \citep{karwa2017finite}, and noise-aware Bayesian inference for linear regression \citep{bernstein2019differentially} and generalized linear models \citep{kulkarni2021differentially}.
+However, few existing methods can be applied to compositional data, which is the primary focus of this work.
+The technique proposed by \cite{bernstein2018differentially}, which is applicable to models within the exponential family, can be used to analyze compositional data.
+Unfortunately, it requires computing integrals that are not analytically available and are computationally expensive to evaluate numerically.
+Another related article is \cite{ferrando2022parametric}, which uses parametric bootstrap to produce DP confidence intervals for distributions within the exponential family.
+Their work assumes that the support of the sufficient statistic is bounded, but this condition is not satisfied for the Dirichlet distribution.